-Define a complete applicative policy
+Define a complete security policy

 In this section, you will learn: